 Unique features of CIRM's partnership funding model include access to CIRM-funded strategic infrastructure such as the Alpha Stem Cell Clinics Network and the CIRM Cell and Gene Therapy Center as well as CIRMsponsored advisory panels.
 As the field continues to mature and gain real world experience in navigating clinical development and regulatory approval for regenerative medicine therapies, CIRM's funding model will continue to evolve and adapt to the needs of its funded clinical trial projects.
 Areas of enhancement include advisory panels, funding for novel clinical trial designs and support for critical late-stage clinical and manufacturing development for regulatory approval.
+The enhanced clinical project funding and partnership model will also position CIRM for portfolio-level engagement with regulators, payors and healthcare delivery stakeholders to advance approval and patient access pathways for CIRM-funded therapies.

-CIRM's Clinical Advisory Panel (CAP) is an established system for CIRM and its external experts to work collaboratively with our programs to help them achieve their milestones, address bottlenecks, and prepare for the next stage of product development.
+CIRM's Clinical Advisory Panel (CAP) program is an established system for CIRM and its external experts to work collaboratively with our grantees to help them achieve their milestones, address bottlenecks, and prepare for the next stage of product development.
 The panels' recommendations have helped overcome manufacturing challenges, optimized clinical trial design, enhanced patient enrollment in trials and guided regulatory strategy.
-As more CIRM-funded clinical trials attain FDA-expedited designations and advance to later-stage clinical trials, it is imperative that CIRM provide these rapidly advancing projects access to regulatory guidance from experts who have driven projects to regulatory approval.
-We have the opportunity to develop a focused Marketing Approval Advisory Panel (MAAP) model, to build on this resource in crafting a regulatory approach to final FDA approval (BLA) while also considering for post-marketing plans and activities that would facilitate access and affordability (along with CIRM's Medical Affairs and Policy Team and as directed by CIRM's Accessibility and Affordability Working Group).
+As more CIRM-funded clinical trials attain FDA-expedited designations and advance to laterstage clinical trials, it is imperative that CIRM provide these rapidly advancing projects access to guidance from experts who have driven projects to regulatory approval, commercialization, and insurance coverage.
+We have the opportunity to develop a focused Marketing Approval Advisory Panel (MAAP) model, to build on this resource in crafting a regulatory approach to final FDA approval (BLA) while also considering post-marketing plans and activities that would facilitate access and affordability (along with CIRM's Medical Affairs and Policy Team and as directed by CIRM's Accessibility and Affordability Working Group).

 CIRM will also leverage the aforementioned research competency hubs (under Theme 1) to support the needs of its clinical programs and, in some cases, develop specialized clinical research competency hubs.
-As the field evolves, other potential enhancements to the Clinical Program could include supporting novel clinical trial designs such as adaptive trials or master protocol trials such as umbrella, platform and basket trials that efficiently test multiple hypotheses or therapeutic candidates.
-5-Year Strategic Goals Overcome manufacturing hurdles for the delivery of regenerative medicine therapies by building a public-private manufacturing partnership network
+As the field evolves, other potential enhancements to the Clinical Program will include supporting novel clinical trial designs such as adaptive trials or master protocol trials such as umbrella, platform and basket trials that efficiently test multiple hypotheses or therapeutic candidates.

+Overcome manufacturing hurdles for the delivery of regenerative medicine therapies by building a public-private manufacturing partnership network